jgeumlek/WiimoteGlue/README.md

 ###What are the default mappings anyways?

 I don't have this information in a handy format.
-Hopefully the "init_mapping()" function in wiimoteglue.c will be sufficiently readable for the curious.
+Hopefully the "init_*_mapping()" functions in control_mappings.c will be sufficiently readable for the curious.

 ###Motion Plus?